ANGELUS ROSE, the sequel to LOST ANGELS, will be out from Automatism Press in 2019. Stay tuned for details.

 “Guardian of the Golden Gate,” an Alondra story about magic in San Francisco and the hunger that lives beneath the Golden Gate Bridge, appeared in the STRANGE CALIFORNIA anthology.
 The book includes stories by Seanan McGuire, Tim Pratt, Laura Anne Gilman, and so many more.

-Another Alondra story— “Sakura Time”— appeared in Fright Mare: Women Write Horror RIGHT MARE: WOMEN WRITE HORROR, edited by Billie Sue Mosiman.
+Another Alondra story— “Sakura Time”— appeared in FRIGHT MARE: WOMEN WRITE HORROR, edited by Billie Sue Mosiman.
 The anthology came out in February 2016, just in time for Women In Horror Month.

-An Alondra story called “The Drowning City” appeared in NEVERMORE!
+The Alondra story called “The Drowning City” appeared in NEVERMORE!
 TALES OF MURDER, MYSTERY, AND THE MACABRE, edited by Nancy Kilpatrick and Caro Soles.
 The book came out in July 2015.
 Contributors included Margaret Atwood, Nancy Holder, William Nolan, Thomas Roche, and Tanith Lee.
-The book was nominated for the Bram Stoker Award for Best Anthology.
+The book was nominated for the Bram Stoker Award for Best Anthology and won the Paris Book Festival’s award for Best Anthology of the Year.

 My story “Grandfather Carp’s Dream” appeared in OUT OF THE GREEN: TALES FROM FAIRYLAND, edited by Martha J. Allard and Kacey Vanderkarr, published by Urban Fey Press in November 2014.
 It’s available on Amazon.

 I’m really proud of the story I have in THE HAUNTED MANSION PROJECT: YEAR TWO, published by Damnation Books in Summer 2013.
 “Here There Be Monsters” explores the question: what is the worst predator in the woods?
 It was inspired by a comment by the Haunted Mansion’s caretaker, who told me that he wasn’t afraid of the ghosts in the house.
 The really terrifying things, he said, lived in the woods outside.
-Although it’s out of print, THE HAUNTED MANSION PROJECT: YEAR TWO is available from my bookshop.
+Although it’s out of print, I have a few copies of the THE HAUNTED MANSION PROJECT: YEAR TWO available for sale.
+Contact me here.

 I have another Alondra story called “A Curiosity of Shadows” in THE HAUNTED MANSION PROJECT: YEAR ONE, edited by E.S.
 Magill and published by Damnation Books in Spring 2012.
 Alondra and her friend Stella discover that the ghosts are not the worst thing haunting a writers’ retreat.
-This book is available from my bookshop, too.
+This book went out-of-print when the publisher shut down.
+I have a couple of copies left, if you’d like to order one from me.

-“Loren Rhoads presents a stylish, glittering, sexy story of a British rocker in LA who may be making a deal with the devil — and may be getting more than he asked for.”— dragonsandshiftersandbooks
+“Loren Rhoads presents a stylish, glittering, sexy story of a British rocker in LA making a deal with the devil — and getting more than he asked for.” — dragonsandshiftersandbooks

 “Rhoads doesn’t ease the reader into Sins of the Sirens.
 Instead she turns the heat all the way up to an unbearable swelter.” — Dreadful Tales

-The Paramental Appreciation Society‘s self-titled chapbook contains “The Shattered Rose,” a story set in Golden Gate Park, that features Alondra and her vampire boyfriend Jordan.
+The Paramental Appreciation Society‘s self-titled chapbook contains “The Shattered Rose,” a story set in Golden Gate Park featuring Alondra and her vampire boyfriend Jordan.
 The second edition of the chapbook was published by Automatism Press in October 2008.
-Click for purchasing info.
+There’s more information here.

 “The mix of modern-day San Francisco with the obscure mythology of witchcraft and vampirism, along with the earthy portrayal of the physical relationship, makes reading this story an intensely engaging experience.” — Paul S. Jenkins, The Fix

 “Ashes & Rust was just wonderful.
 She reminded me that I enjoy science fiction.
-And, wow, can she ever write it!” — Maria Alexander, author of At Louche Ends
+And, wow, can she ever write it!” — Maria Alexander, author of Mr. Wicker

 My whole short fiction bibliography is here.